Tigers vs. Cardinals Player Props Betting Odds

 Báez Stats

-- Baez has five doubles, two home runs, six walks and 13 RBI (24 total hits).
-He has swiped two bases.
+- Baez has put up 27 hits with five doubles, three home runs and seven walks.
+He has driven in 15 runs with two stolen bases.

 Báez Recent Games